-Organic This natural (dry) processed Ethiopia is fresh, y'all.
+This natural (aka dry) processed Ethiopia is fresh, y'all.
 We're talking 80s hip-hop fresh.
-We're talking Nike Air Jordans fresh... if those Jordans were loaded with complex fruit notes and big chocolate sweetness (which, let's face it, they weren't, because they were sneakers).
+We're talking Nike Air Jordans fresh... if those Jordans were loaded with complex fruit notes and creamy honey sweetness (which, let's face it, they weren't, because they were sneakers).
 So bust out your boombox, put on your tracksuit, and let this coffee freshen up your day in a supa fly way.

 Profile Light - Medium

 Faysel A. Yonis was born into a coffee producing family and enjoyed the rich traditions of Ethiopian coffee culture at a young age.
 He fervently recalls the coffee tree looming over their front yard and the daily coffee ceremonies performed by his mother.
 Faysel's interest in coffee production developed in the late 90s.
 He became a representative of coffee farmers by introducing and channeling their coffee to the local market.
 A decade of experience gave Faysel enough confidence to start his own business: Testi Trading PLC - a company dedicated to sourcing specialty coffee within Ethiopia.

 The Bishan Dimo washing station is found in the Denbi Uddo kebele – which is part of the Shakiso woreda (Guji).
 The area of Shakiso is a combination of outstretched hills and mountains that reaches heights of 2000+ meters above sea level.
 The Guji people are experienced cattle farmers.
 Amidst the forests, where coffee often grows, large patches of land give cattle enough space to roam.
 Though Guji is traditionally known for its cattle, it has more recently developed into a famous coffee growing region.
 Entrepreneurs like Faysel are the instigators of this transformation.